-GENERAL SAFETY PRECAUTIONS IMPORTANT!
-READ AND UNDERSTAND BEFORE YOUR FIRST FIRE.
+GENERAL SAFETY PRECAUTIONS

+IMPORTANT!
+READ AND UNDERSTAND BEFORE BUILDING YOUR FIRST FIRE.

 1. Use SOLID WOOD only for fuel.
 It is best to use dry and well seasoned hardwood.
 Soft woods tend to burn very quickly.
 DO NOT use treated wood, charcoal, coal, trash, driftwood or woods that have been dipped in tar, pitch, pine tar, creosote, etc. Wood products made with synthetic binders, such as plywood, produce abnormally high temperatures and sputtering, smoking fires.
-When burning artificial logs, please read and follow the instructions provided by the manufacturer.